-The other type of structure is called stranded structure.
-And the stranded structure is more popular.
-The following picture shows that the fiber loose tubes are surrounding around a central strength member (usually as FRP material).
-And the rest parts are similar to the central tube structure.
-This type is able to obtain longer fiber length.
-Although the diameter and weight is relatively big, it is better to be deployed for large span applications.
+In a stranded structure design, the inner optical fibers and water-blocking grease are added into the fiber loose tube, and different loose tubes are wound around the central reinforcement (usually FRP).
+The rest parts are basically similar to the central tube structure.
+This type is able to obtain longer fiber lengths.
+Although the diameter and weight are relatively big, ADSS cables with this structure are better to be deployed for large span applications.

 When it comes to aerial cablings or outside plant (OSP) deployments, ADSS cable will provide an efficient and optimal solution in most of the cases.
 The remarkable advantages of this ADSS fiber cable are twofold: reliable and cost-effective.

 Fundamentally speaking, ADSS fiber optic cable is small in size, light in weight, strong in structure, and flexible in applications, which is suitable for most outside aerial deployments.
 The small and light nature of the ADSS cable will reduce the load on tower structures for some external influencing factors like cable weight, wind, ice, etc. The structure design will not only prevent moisture and chemical attacks but also will protect the polymer strength elements from the effect of solar ultraviolet light.
 Besides, the strong structure will also allow up to 700m lengths to be installed between support towers.